sergey-melnychuk/armada/README.md

   - [ ] async?
   - [ ] remote (AWS S3)
 - [x] Indices
-  - (see the Design Doc for more details)
   - [x] local ([yakvdb](https://github.com/sergey-melnychuk/yakvdb))
   - [ ] remote (AWS DynamoDB)
   - [ ] snapshot (for a range of blocks)